Chapter 4. Brazil - Contracts v Judgement

 I proposed milestone rewards, not penalties—cash for progress, not punishment for delay.
 From China, I firmly believed keeping contractors cash-positive was the only real control lever.

 Our head office legal folks insisted on a bank guarantee.
 An expensive set of handcuffs.
+Mrs T insisted the vendor absorb this within their budge.
+As country head she also became the project sponsor.

-It was necessary.
+The bank guarantee was necessary.

 It wasn’t sufficient.

-When Governance Became Theatre
+When Governance Became a Farce

 By June 1995, we had missed three key milestones and productivity had slipped.
 Carnivale is a week on paper, a month in practice.
 Monsoon rains cut off roads and stopped the buses.
 Another month.